morga206/CapstoneTeamFord/README.md

 - status - Status of the request

-- message - Empty string, else error message if status is ERROR
+- message - Error message if status is ERROR, else undefined

 - apps - Nested JSON object containing app data, where keys are the appStoreId’s.